ghost-wolves/cpluspluscode/README.md

 ### Exercise 3 - Array Manipulation
 Creates two char arrays and both a read and write function that can both read/print the arrays and write to them.
 The function also checks for buffer overflows and will not execute if a call is made outside the array.

+### Exercise 4 - Doubly Linked Lists
+Creates a Doubly Linked list, adds some elements, then prints the list from front to back and back to front.

 ### Miscellaneous 1 - Undergrad
 A C++ Program that uses STL and inheritance to output and organize student information read from a file.